 1. Pick a character

-The first thing we want to do is pick a sprite.
-We recommend choosing one with two costumes so it looks like the sprite will move across the screen.
+It can be any sprite!
+Be creative and choose a sprite with at least two costumes so it looks like the sprite will move across the screen.
+You can hoover your cursor over each sprite to see if it is animated.
 We chose the parrot.
 We want to make sure the parrot is small enough to fly through the pillars.
-Set the “Size” of the sprite in the lower right corner to 30.
+Set the “Size” of the sprite in the lower right corner to 30 or something similar.

 2. Add the code for the “flappy” motion

 Our next step is to code the “flappy” motion for the parrot with Scratch coding.
-So click on the parrot icon in the lower right corner to make sure you are adding blocks in the correct location.
+Click on the sprite icon in the lower right corner to make sure you are adding blocks to the correct sprite.
+A box will appear around the sprite and in the center of the screen a lighter image of the sprite will show at the top.

 Start with the “when green flag clicked” block from Events.
-Then get “forever” from Control since we want the flappy motion as long as the game is going.
+Then get “forever” from Control.
+The flappy motion should continue as long as the game is running.
 Inside “forever”, place the “if/then/else” block from Control.

 The flappy motion is controlled by the space bar: each time the user hits the space bar the bird goes up.
-We want the condition for the if statement to be the Sensing block “when space key pressed”.
+The condition for the if statement by default is an empty hexagon.
+Add the Sensing block “when space key pressed” to the if statement.

-If this is the case, we want the bird to go up.
-We can use the “change y by” Motion block and set the number to 20.
-We also want the bird to look like it is flying, so after we change y, we want to use the “switch costume to parrot-b” Looks block.
+If the spacebar is pressed, the sprite should go up..
+Use the “change y by” Motion block and set the number to 20.
+In our sample project, the bird looks like it is flying, so after we change y, we want to use the “switch costume to parrot-b” Looks block.

 3. Create the pillars that the bird will fly through